What are Anabolic Steroids?

 Anabolic steroid use may cause aggression and other psychiatric issues.
 Even though many men report feeling positive about themselves while taking steroids, extreme mood changes can also occur.
 Manic-like symptoms and extreme bouts of anger sometimes termed roid rage are not uncommon and may even lead to violence.

-Signs of steroid addition
+Signs of Steroid Addiction

 While anabolic steroids can be addictive, they do not cause the same type of addiction as other illicit drugs.
 Common signs of addiction include: